 on system security and performance.

-Polygravity’s clients can work with comparatively primitive hardware.
+PolyXchange’s clients can work with comparatively primitive ("thin") hardware.
 Cryptographic security level and transaction throughput are dependent on hardware performance, however, as explained in the EADP section, the transaction audit trail is stored on the accountants’ systems and not the transaction initiating client node.

-As mentioned in the EADP section, Polygravity's system does not have a global transaction throughput limit.
+As mentioned in the EADP section, PolyXchange does not have a global transaction throughput limit.
 However, localy between two transacting parties, transaction packet throughput is dependent on hardware processing capacity.

 Initial load tests on an outdated 2009 2.93 GHz i7 870 processor with 4 cores yielded 12’000 transaction- packets per second with a transaction-packet size of 512 bytes of random data per transaction.